jhajikv-ji/NO-1RDP/README.md

 * You can see 2 links

 ## For Desktop users
-* Read login:passed details given below the link
+* Read login:passwd details given below the link
 * Click 1st link
 * Ctrl-Shift-Alt-Enter for clipboard
 * Enjoy

 ## For Mobile users
+* Read login:passwd details given below the link
 * Click 2nd link [it's the same link , but just a faster way to access rdp-client settings ]
 * Do the following settings => Select text-input && Drag mouse [right]
 * ![alt text](https://github.com/jhajikv-ji/no/blob/main/image.jpg?raw=true)